John Mobley Jr.

-John "Juni" Mobley Jr. is an American college basketball player for the Ohio State Buckeyes of the Big Ten Conference.
+John Paul "Juni" Mobley Jr. is an American college basketball player for the Ohio State Buckeyes of the Big Ten Conference.

 Early life and high school

 Mobley Jr. attended Bishop Gorman High School in Las Vegas, Nevada, for three years before transferring to Wasatch Academy in Mount Pleasant, Utah, for his senior season.
 As a junior, he averaged 20.1 points, 4.0 rebounds, 4.0 assists, and 2.0 steals per game.
 As a senior, Mobley Jr. averaged a career-high 21.5 points per game.
 Coming out of high school, he was rated as a four-star recruit and committed to play college basketball for the Ohio State Buckeyes over offers from schools such as Arizona State, Creighton, LSU, USC and Xavier.

 College career

 Mobley Jr. made his collegiate debut on November 4, 2024, going four for four from three and scoring 14 points in a win over Texas.
 On November 22, 2024, he scored a team-high 23 points, including five threes, in a win over Campbell.